nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * The platform owner maps each sensor’s ID and its signed geolocation to the corresponding CPU ID and TPM EK.
 * This mapping yields a verifiable proof that the workload is executing at the claimed physical location.

-CPU ID is a platform specific unique id defined as follows.
+Attestation key is unique per CPU and defined as follows.

-For AMD SEV-SNP, CPU ID is defined as chip_id (unique id of the AMD processor's chip).
-The document "SEV Secure Nested Paging Firmware ABI Specification" (https://www.amd.com/content/dam/amd/en/documents/epyc-technical-docs/specifications/56860.pdf) describes the usage of chip_id.

-For Intel TDX, CPU ID is defined as platform instance id (unique id of Intel TDX platform).
-The document "Intel® Trust Domain Extensions Data Center Attestation Primitives (Intel® TDX DCAP): Quote Generation Library and
-Quote Verification Library" (https://download.01.org/intel-sgx/latest/dcap-latest/linux/docs/Intel_TDX_DCAP_Quoting_Library_API.pdf) describes the usage of platform instance id.
+For AMD SEV-SNP, it is called "Versioned Chip Endorsement Key – VCEK" and defined in https://www.amd.com/content/dam/amd/en/documents/epyc-technical-docs/specifications/57230.pdf (Location: Chapter 1 (Glossary), specifically in Table 2 – Terms and Definitions)

+For Intel TDX, it is called "Provisioning Certification Key – PCK" and defined in https://download.01.org/intel-sgx/latest/dcap-latest/linux/docs/Intel_TDX_DCAP_Quoting_Library_API.pdf (Location: Page 6, under Table 1-1: Terminology)

 # 10. Solution Mapping to Industry Gaps and Problem Statements
 * **Host TPMs for Signature** challenges are addressed